cairis-platform/cairis/docs/assets.rst

 -  Optional role names can also be set at the head or tail end of the association.

+-  Check the navigation setting for the head and tail ends of the association.
+By default, this is 0.
+Setting an end to 1 indicates that an asset at the opposite end of the association has visibility of assets on the end set.
+This is consistent with navigability semantics in UML class diagrams.

 -  Select the Create (or Update if modifying an existing association) will add the association to the CAIRIS model.